 Best for: Salons and appointment-based small businesses that worry about the accruing cost of fees.

-This is a bit of a cheat because Schedulicity Pay is built into our scheduling software (see the previous section), but hey, it’s our article.
-With Schedulicity Pay, we offer the lowest processing fees in the business, there are no hidden costs, and we now provide optional next-day funding.
+This is a bit of a cheat because Schedulicity’s payment processor is built into our scheduling software (see the previous section), but hey, it’s our article.
+We offer the lowest processing fees in the business, there are no hidden costs, and we now provide complimentary next-day funding.
 This is an ideal way to save money over time — and to streamline your booking and billing in one platform.

 Best for: Busy salon owners who obviously get the whole “self-care is essential” thing but still struggle with making the time.